Graygzou/graygzou.github.io/jekyll/_includes/projects-content/graygzou.github.io-content.markdown

 Screenshots
 --------------------
-Navigate the site directly, it's more fun right? :grin:
+Isn't it more fun to navigate the site directly? :grin:

 Detailed Info
 --------------------